 The District of Columbia's Department of Housing and Community Development's Home Purchase Assistance Program for first-time homeowners provides up to $80,000 in down payment and $4,000 in closing cost assistance.
 Payment on loans is deferred for at least the first five years unless the borrower refinances their mortgage or moves to a new primary residence.

 Assistance amounts and income limits vary based on household size.
-For example, a three-person household with income under $90,700 could receive up to $40,000.
+For example, a three-person household with an income under $90,700 could receive up to $40,000.
 Borrowers must contribute either $500 or 50% of liquid assets above $3,000, whichever is the larger amount.
 The contribution may be limited to $500 if the borrower is disabled, elderly, or displaced.

 Homebuyer Loan Program